sagemath/trac_to_gh/Issue 3754.md

 # Issue 3754: Would it be possible to add some functionality to sage.rings.number_field.galois_group.GaloisGroup?

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/3754

 Original creator: ljpk